 Later, after a decade, we witnessed that the cloud and its services became a game-changer and the deciding factor in the existence of many software organizations.
 Organizations can meet business demands in a quicker way and by achieving scalable costs by using Software as a Service, thus helping them to focus on their core business.
 Software as a Service (SaaS) testing using the cloud minimizes the hiccups that arise in traditional testing thereby providing infinite effective storage and flexibility via distributed environment.

 SaaS is a software distribution model in which applications are hosted by a vendor or service provider and made available to the customers over a network, typically the internet.

 SaaS Testing refers to the methods used to ensure that applications built using the software as a service model of development function as designed.

-It also ensures performance, security, and reliability of an application by leveraging the cloud-based infrastructure and computing resources to perform for a regular on premise platform.
+It also ensures the performance, security, and reliability of an application by leveraging the cloud-based infrastructure and computing resources to perform for a regular on-premise platform.

 Objectives of SaaS Testing should be:

-- SaaS deployments should take less time than on-premise software deployment.
+- SaaS deployments should take less time than on-premise software deployments.

 - The extent to which the SaaS solution can be customized

 SaaS testing is intended to be a speedy and productive manner to get applications released to customers.
 In agile methodology testing and quality assurance (QA) has become more critical as applications are delivered more rapidly.
 Since the number of testing increases, more focus should be provided on the quality of the applications developed in a quick and efficient manner.